csci3251-2020/student-1155116310/readme.md

 - [ ] Waking up early

 ## My most memorable courses
+These are the courses that will always have a special place in my heart.
+Not because they were easy or anything - they just had a lot of memories attached to them.
+Noticed how most of em' were year 1 courses, they were very very memorable and was a fresh and new exciting experience overall
 Course Code | Course Title
 ----------- | ------------
 ENGG1100 | Intro to Engineering Design